 When you design for accessibility, you’re designing for success.
-But right now, while you’re reading this, your website could be failing badly to reach a valuable and motivated audience of potential buyers.
+But right now, while you’re reading this, your website could be failing badly to reach a valuable and motivated brand community audience of potential buyers.
 Here’s the rub – if you don’t fix that, you won’t just miss attracting those wonderful people; you just might get fined by the Federal government.

 How are you going to get through this?
 Accessible design.